 After having moved to the UK in 2005, he gained his second Master of Arts Degree in Musical Theatre Producing from Goldsmiths College, University of London in 2008.
 From then on he continued his work as a freelance theatre practitioner (production assistant, ASM, SM, director and producer) on an international scale, focusing primarily on developing, staging and producing both classic and new works of musical theatre (venues included: Royal Albert Hall, King's Head Theatre, Battersea Barge, Tabard Theatre, Tristan Bates Theatre).

 Returning to Hungary in 2012, between 2012 and 2014 Albin worked as Production Manager of Budapest-based Momentán Improv Theatre, one of Hungary's leading improvisational theatre companies.

-In 2014, in his hometown, Debrecen, he was appointed as an Arts Manager of Főnix Event Management NPO, a city council-led arts organisation which is responsible for programming Debrecen's main cultural events and international festivals throughout the year.
+In 2014, in his hometown, Debrecen, he was appointed as a Programme Manager of Főnix Event Management NPO, a city council-led arts organisation which is responsible for programming Debrecen's main cultural events and international festivals throughout the year.
 Since then, Albin has been responsible for the theatrical programming of the local Kölcsey Cultural Centre, Nagyerdei Open Air Theatre and Főnix Hall, as well as for production managing 'Carnival Night at the Stadium', the closing gala ceremony of Debrecen's annual Flower Carnival each year at Debrecen's Nagyerdei Stadium.